Spotify pulled a Spotify

 Of course, with Spotify being an online music streaming service, this is what I signed up for, but being reminded of the situation always leaves a bitter taste in my mouth.
 You’re just another A-B test to them, a user in a userbase so large, that your individual opinion could never really matter.
 You only need to look at Spotify’s own forums, where users have been complaining and requesting changes and rollbacks for years without much success.

 Cory Doctorow’s enshittification comes to mind.
 In that article, he talks about Amazon’s monopoly dominance, and why that makes Prime a cynical business.
-In Spotify and Apple Music’s case, they hold the only practical way to work with lyrics and their songs.
+In Spotify and Apple Music’s case, they hold the only practical way to work with songs and their lyrics.
 While it’s real nice inside their walled gardens, my oh my have they built some tall walls.

 Being goal-oriented instead